Gregory-Pagnoux/platformer-game/specifications/Functional_Specifications.md

 ### A. Project Introdction

-You are the last man in the world and you need to escape zombies and find your soulmate that you loose at the beginning of the invasion.
+You are the last man in the world and you need to escape zombies and find your soulmate that you lost at the beginning of the invasion.
-For that, you need to find a door to pass each room and to be in secure place.
+For that, you need to explore the city and avoid all obstacles to be in safe place.
-Every two levels, you find a boss to earn new equipment like weapons, shield, portals, etc.
+Every two levels, you fight a boss to earn new equipment like weapons, shield, boost, etc.
 At the end of the game the player discover that his soulmate has become zombie.

 ### B. Team Development